Rakiya A.Muhammad

 Despite their tender years, these children dream big in the monotony of everyday work, whether they want to become teachers, doctors, or business tycoons.
 However, their aspirations frequently collide with the unforgiving truth of their situation, prompting inquiries regarding the cost of ambition in a society characterised by exploitation.

-Similarly, Aliyu’s dad says, “Even though I am not satisfied with my child’s work condition, I do not have a choice because of the lack of viable alternatives.”
-He continues, “The low pay, long working hours, and unsafe work environment are a concern, but what do I do?
+Similarly, Aliyu’s father says, “Even though I am not satisfied with my child’s work condition, I do not have a choice because of the lack of viable alternatives.”
+He continues, “the low pay, long working hours, and unsafe work environment are a concern, but what do I do?
 That’s the situation we find ourselves in.”

-In Nigeria, the National Bureau of Statistics report show that over 24 million children are in child labour.
+In Nigeria, the National Bureau of Statistics reports show that over 24 million children are in child labour.

 The northwest region of the country, which is home to Aliyu, Mariam, Aminu, Musa, and Mustapha, has the highest number of over 6.4 million children in child labour.

-Child labour has become more common in Sokoto State, according to the findings of civil society organisations such as the Save the Child Initiative and the Network Against Trafficking,
+But child labour has become more common in Sokoto State, according to the findings of civil society organisations such as the Save the Child Initiative and the Network Against Trafficking, Abuse, and Labour.

 He adds, “These exploiters of children capitalise on the fact that the parents of these children cannot take care of them; these children are not in school; they are either out of school or in the street, and when they mobilise them for labour, they reap the fruit of the labour of these children, give a little portion of the amount to the parents and keep a large part of it leaving the children impoverished.”